 According to Berdan, an effective arm swing shouldn’t go past the midline of your torso, which is the line that runs vertically down the middle of the body.
 If it does, it takes away power from your stride and can slow you down.
 'Driving your elbows back, instead of across your body, forces the opposite leg to generate more power into the ground,' he explains.

 What's more, an ineffective arm swing can also set you up for getting hurt.
-'Your arm swing contributes to the ability to generate power and helps to keep your torso stable, which can really help with preventing injury,' ways to style your hair for race day RunnersConnect.
+'Your arm swing contributes to the ability to generate power and helps to keep your torso stable, which can really help with preventing injury,' Walking with wrist weights: What are the benefits RunnersConnect.
 'Specifically, excessive side-to-side motion of the arms means your hips and torso need to work harder to keep everything pointing forward.
-This can increase your risk of injuries, especially Health & Injuries and runner’s knee.'
+This can increase your risk of injuries, especially says Jeff Gaudette, owner and head coach at and runner’s knee.'

 However, research on the exact impact of arm swing on running performance is mixed.
 One study published in 2022, involving 17 athletes, found that restricting arm motion can compromise short sprint performance, albeit marginally.
 Other research, published in 2014, found that running with a normal arm swing allowed for more efficiency.
 More specifically, it burned 3% less energy than running with hands behind the back, 9% less than with arms across the chest and 13% less than with hands on the head.